-The Collingwood site is the quietest site within the District, processing 0.25% of all waste for the District.
+The Collingwood site is the quietest site processing 0.25% of all waste for the District.

-The growth and demand model (Appendix F) indicates little growth for the area, with new demand from the Collingwood only growing by 18 people over the next 25 years.
+The growth and demand model (Appendix F) indicates little growth for the area with new demand from Collingwood only growing by 18 people over the next 25 years.